 Now, as you might imagine, there are boatloads of supplements available for feeding to horses to try to improve their hoof quality.
 And, as you might imagine, there’s not a whole lot of out there to suggest that any of them actually work.

 Probably the most commonly supplemented thing for hooves is biotin.
 Biotin was first discovered way back in the 1930’s.
-In one of those experiments where you wonder what anyone was thinking, rats developed all sorts of problems when fed a diet based on raw egg whites (in case you are wondering, rats typically don’t live on a diet of raw egg whites, and I also do not recommend that you feed your horse a diet based on raw egg whites, either).
+In one of those experiments where you wonder what anyone was thinking, rats developed all sorts of problems when fed a diet based on raw egg whites.
+In case you are wondering, rats typically don’t live on a diet of raw egg whites, and I also do not recommend that you feed your horse – or your rat, for that matter – a diet based on raw egg whites, either.
 Still, as it turns out, raw egg whites prevent biotin from being absorbed, and rats fed raw egg white diets get all sorts of problems, including problems with their hair coats and claws.
 As a result of this ground-breaking research, somebody got the idea that if you fed biotin – presumably without egg whites, or even in scrambled eggs – it might make human fingernails be less brittle.
 It’s not much of a logical leap to suppose that maybe biotin would be good for hooves, and pretty soon the feed store shelves were full!

 NOTE: If you want to see a really good video on how to make creamy, custardy scrambled eggs, CLICK HERE.
 I just learned how to do it this way, and it really does make a difference.